stfc/PSyclone/doc/user_guide/psyclone_command.rst

 The ``--profile`` option allows the user to instruct PSyclone to automatically insert profiling calls in addition to the code transformations specified in the recipe.
-This flags accept the options: ``routines``, ``invokes`` and ``kernels``.
-PSyclone will insert profiling-start and -stop calls at the beginning and end of every of these node of interest.
-The generated code must be
-linked against the PSyclone profiling interface and the profiling tool itself.
+This flag accepts the options: ``routines``, ``invokes`` and ``kernels``.
+PSyclone will insert profiling-start and -stop calls at the beginning and end of each routine, PSy-layer invoke or PSy-layer kernel call, respectively.
+The generated code must be linked against the PSyclone profiling interface and the profiling tool itself.
 The application that calls the PSyclone-generated code is responsible for initialising and finalising the profiling library that is being used (if necessary).
-For full details on the use of this profiling functionality please see the :ref:`profiling` section.
+For more details on the use of this profiling functionality please see the :ref:`profiling` section.

 Using PSyclone for PSyKAL DSLs
 ------------------------------

-In addition to the default code-transformation mode, ``psyclone`` can also be used to process Fortranfiles that implements PSyKAL DSLs (see :ref:`introduction_to_psykal`).
-To do this you can choose a DSL API with the ``-api`` or ``-psykal-dsl`` flag.
+In addition to the default code-transformation mode, ``psyclone`` can also be used to process Fortran files that implement PSyKAL DSLs (see :ref:`introduction_to_psykal`).
+To do this you can choose a DSL API with the ``-api`` or ``--psykal-dsl`` flag.

-The main difference is that instead of poviding a file to process, in this case PSyclone expects an algorithm-layer file that describes the high-level view of an algorithm.
-PSyclone will use this algorithm file and its associated kernels metadata to generate a PSy(Parallel System)-layer code that connects them.
-In this mode of operation the transformation recipe is applied to the PSy-layer.
+The main difference is that, instead of providing a single file to process, for PSyKAl DSLs PSyclone expects an algorithm-layer file that describes the high-level view of an algorithm.
+PSyclone will use this algorithm file and the metadata of the kernels that it calls to generate a PSy(Parallel System)-layer code that connects the Algorithm layer to the Kernels.
+In this mode of operation, any supplied transformation recipe is applied to the PSy-layer.

 By default, the ``psyclone`` command for PSyKAl APIs will generate distributed memory (DM) code (unless otherwise specified in the :ref:`configuration` file).